binaryphile/docker-pgsql/README.md

     $ cd root
     $ ./init.sh

-Currently, the script creates the database files but you'll have to run the second command manually in order to create a user.
-Technically you can do this later from a pgsql client, but you'll have to figure out the command from the script if you want to create a user now.
+### Adding a user

+You can add a user while you're in the container using the command that's commented out in the `init.sh` script at the end.
+I haven't gotten it to work correctly in a script, so you'll have to run it manually.
+Substitute in the desired username and password.

 Exit when you're done and delete the container: